 Injured Man Sues Restaurant for Dangerous Conditions and Wins $850,000

 The injured party sued the restaurant on May 7, 2017, in Los Angeles County Case No. BC659957, Jorge Perez v.
 Hibachi Buffet.
-In the suit, the injured party (plaintiff) presented evidence that the floor of the restaurant hallway became slippery when wet.
+In the suit, the injured party (plaintiff) presented evidence that the restaurant hallway's floor became slippery when wet.
 Therefore, water on the floor was a dangerous condition that the business knew or should have known existed.
 The plaintiff also argued there was no way for him to see the puddle and prevent the fall because the water blended in with the floor.
-Finally, the plaintiff presented photographs, employee testimony, and discovery responses showing evidence that an employee had dropped the water on the floor while using the hallway to access the kitchen during the time the plaintiff was in the restroom.
+Finally, the plaintiff presented photographs, employee testimony, and discovery responses showing evidence that an employee had dropped the water on the floor while using the hallway to access the kitchen when the plaintiff was in the restroom.

 The defendant argued that there was no way that the puddle could have accumulated on the ground in only a short time since the plaintiff entered the restroom.
-The jury found for the plaintiff and awarded him $850,000.Sacramento Slip and Fall Accident Lawyer
+The jury awarded the plaintiff $850,000.Sacramento Slip and Fall Accident Lawyer

 Photo by Skitterphoto from Pexels